Festivals, Prayers & Services

 Prayer brings us inner peace and understanding of self.
 It helps us to grow spiritually, and brings us closer to God.

 The manner in which we speak to our friends and maintain our relationships, is through constant communication, frequent contact, being supportive, and making each other feel valued.
-Prayer is how we maintain our relationship with God.
-Prayer is a method of open communication and frequent contact with God, and in turn God supports us, encourages us, and shows us just how much we are valued.
-As well as asing God to help us, we should also praise God, just as you would say good things about a friend.
-And you should thank God, just as you thank anyone who helps you.
+Similarly, prayer is how we maintain our relationship with God.
+Prayer is a method of open communication and frequent contact with God, and in turn, God supports us, encourages us, and shows us just how much we are valued.
+As well as asking God to help us, we should also praise God, in the same way as you would say good things about a friend.
+And you should thank God too, just as you thank anyone who helps you.

 Prayer is an expression of human needs and longings.
 Not only is it a quest for God, it is also a quest for knowledge of self.
 We cannot be at ease with the world, if we are not at ease with ourselves.
 And we cannot be at ease with ourselves, if we do not know ourselves.
 Speaking with God, as you would with a friend, you can discover your true self – acknowledge your failings as well as your strengths, and admit to your real fears and face them.
 The one difference is that whereas we can embroider the truth with a human friend, God knows the very intricacies of our hearts, and no matter how much we can try to fool ourselves, we cannot fool God.
 That is why we have to be honest in prayer.